E. coli outbreak linked to baby spinach, CDC says - NewsBreak

 According to the CDC, Minnesota officials found E. coli O157:H7 in a container of Josie’s Organics baby spinach that was taken from a sick person’s home.

 The affected product was sold in plastic clamshell containers with a “best by” date of Oct.
-23, 2021.Stores that will be closed Thanksgiving Day
+23, 2021.Where Texas candidates for governor stand on immigration and gun rights

 There have been 10 reported sicknesses in seven states.
 Two people have been hospitalized.